turingschool/launch-curriculum/module3/preparation/Week4/UpdatingResources.md

 # Pre-work for [Updating Resources](/module3/lessons/Week4/UpdatingResources)

 In our next lesson, we are going to be using our MvcMovies application to update Movie and Review records.
-To prepare for this lesson, let's revisit:
+To prepare for this lesson, let's review:
 * [Updating Records in a Database](/module2/lessons/Week1/SQLCRUD/)
 * [HTTP Requests and Response Cycle](/module3/lessons/week1/HowTheWebWorks)